 In the United States, National Cake Day is today, November 26th, 2017.
 Apparently this most cakey of all cake days falls on the 26th of each November.
 Why?
 I have no idea.
-But I do know that icing and/or frosting naturally goes hand-in-hand with cake, so I’ve included several vintage icing recipes too.
+But I do know that National Cake Day is a perfect time to share cake and frosting recipes from vintage cookbooks and newspapers.
 All recipes are straight from Victorian Americana.

 BUFFALO CREAM CAKE.